 - Liquid oxygen tanks, which provide many hours of oxygen

-Mayo One follows all Federal Aviation Administration (FAA) rules for safe helicopter flight in both visual flight rules (VFR) and IFR conditions.
+Mayo One Helicopter follows all Federal Aviation Administration (FAA) rules for safe helicopter flight in both visual flight rules (VFR) and instrument flight rules (IFR) conditions.

-All Mayo One bases are equipped with sophisticated weather stations.
-In questionable weather, the pilot determines if Mayo One can fly safely, without knowledge of the patient's condition.
+All Mayo One Helicopter bases are equipped with sophisticated weather stations.
+In questionable weather, the pilot determines if Mayo One Helicopter can fly safely, without knowledge of the patient's condition.